pdiot/Slippi-Electron/README.md

 Rework the graph screen to work with the new UX / visuals

-App tour to teach people how to use the app

 New stats :

 wavedashes (% of frame 1, 2, 3, 4, 5+ wavedashes, maaaaayyyyyyybe angles ?),